 Read and write operation to the DDR4 SDRAM are burst oriented, start at a selected location, and continue for a burst length of eight or a 'chopped' burst of four in a programmed sequence.
 Operation begins with the registration of an Activate Command, which is then followed by a Read or Write command.
-The address bits registered coincident with the Activate Command are used to select the bank and row to be activated (BG0 selects the bankgroup; BA0-BA1 select the bank; A0-A14 select the row).
-The address bits registered coincident with the Read or Write command are used to select the starting column location for the burst operation, determine if the auto precharge command is to be issued (via A10), and select BC4 or BL8 mode 'on the fly' (via A12) if enabled in the mode register.
+The address bits registered coincident with the Activate Command are used to select the bank and row to be activated (BG0 select the bank group; BA0-BA1 select the bank; A0-A15 select the row).
+The address bits registered coincident with the Read or Write command are used to select the burst operation, determine if the auto precharge command is to be issued (via A10), and select BC4 or BL8 mode 'on the fly' (via A12) if enabled in the mode register.